Vibes (film): Plot

 The group makes a detour to visit Harry's former partner, who is in a vegetative state in the hospital.
 When Nick lays hands on him he receives a jolt of tremendous psychic energy; the former partner immediately dies.

 Unexpectedly, the three are set upon by Ingo Swedlin, another psychic from their test group.
 He holds them at gunpoint and threatens to kill them, but Sylvia uses Louise to get in touch with his long-lost mother and the group escapes.
 They begin their journey anew only to once again be confronted by Ingo and by Doctor Harrison Steele.
 Ingo throws a knife into Harry's back and kills him, and the other two are taken hostage.
 They are forced to lead the way to this alleged city of gold.

-Upon arriving, the group discovers an ancient pyramid shaped structure with mystical carvings.
+Upon arriving, the group discovers an ancient pyramid-shaped structure with mystical carvings.
 Sylvia translates them and they appear to reveal that the location was built by an ancient alien race who has embedded all of the psychic energy of the world into this pyramid.
+Nick touches the pyramid and discovers the ancient Incan civilization here was destroyed by using the pyramid's power on each other.
 Using the translation Sylvia provided, Ingo attempts to decipher the secret to harnessing the energy, but before he can, Sylvia lays hands on the pyramid and allows the dangerous forces to flow through her.
 She kills their captors and is nearly killed herself, but survives.
 However, she permanently loses contact with her spirit guide Louise, who sacrifices herself to save her and Nick in the process.

 The two return to their hotel, battered and bruised but thankful that they played a part in releasing a dangerous force.
 Later that night they reconvene in Sylvia's room and bring to fruition a romantic flirtation that has permeated the film.
 Before they can make love, however, Sylvia hits her head on the headboard and reveals that a spirit guide has re-entered her life.
 It is not Louise, however, but Harry.